 Avascular necrosis caused by pressure in heavy birds that are down because of lameness or leg deformity is seen occasionally and occurs most frequently in the breast muscle.
 On gross examination, the tissue is firm and pale.
-Histologic examination reveals swelling, hyalinization, and necrosis of fibers with edema, heterophils, and macrophages at the periphery.
+Histologic examination reveals swelling, hyalinization, and necrosis of fibers, with edema, heterophils, and macrophages at the periphery.

-In noninfectious spontaneous tendon rupture, the cause of the rupture is uncertain but may be a combination of weaker tendons and heavier body weight in meat-type chickens.
+In noninfectious spontaneous tendon rupture, the cause of the rupture is uncertain but may be a combination of weaker tendons and heavier body weight.
 Rupture of the tendon of one leg puts stress on the other tendon, and bilateral rupture is frequent.
 Affected birds are lame or “down on their hocks” (creepers).
 Hemorrhage from the injury above the hock on the back of the leg is visible as red, blue, or green discoloration of the tissues, depending on the age of the lesion.
 No discoloration may be visible in chronic lesions.
 Tissue discoloration results in condemnation of the affected part at processing (red-leg, green-leg).
 The ruptured tendon can be palpated as a hard mass on the back of the leg above the hock.
-Broiler breeders >12 wk old are most commonly affected, and flock incidence may be as high as 20%.
+Broiler breeders >12 weeks old are most commonly affected, and flock incidence may be as high as 20%.

 The peroneus muscle originates on the proximal end of the tibiotarsus and patellar tissue, with attachments to other muscles in that area.
 A small band of tissue from the medial side of the muscle runs to the lateral tibial condyle.
 The main muscle tendon crosses the lateral side of the hock and joins other tendons that extend the hock and may affect foot and toe movement.
 The muscle is thin and wide, covering the anterior and lateral surface of the leg, and is covered by a heavy aponeurosis in which the tendon is embedded.